dibsonthis/SimpleFilter/README.md

 Performs a prediction using the SimpleFilter.euc function to determine which label closest fits the test image
 -	Test: Image to perform the prediction test on

-<b>simple_filters:</b> A list of four 3x3 kernels or filters (horizontal line, vertical line, right diagonal, left diagonal).
-To be used with sf.cycle()

-<b>simple_filters5x5:</b> A list of four 5x5 kernels or filters (horizontal line, vertical line, right diagonal, left diagonal).
-To be used with sf.cycle()